-- Activity eligibility: does the proposed activity clearly meet the priorities of the fund? - Audience reach: what are the audience targets, and will the planned activity deliver them?
-Subsidy per head will be a consideration. - Impact: what is the cultural ambition of the proposed programme? - Organisational experience: is the organisation able to carry out the proposed activity? - Budget: are all reasonable costs considered?
+- Activity eligibility: does the proposed activity clearly meet the priorities of the fund? - Audience reach: what are the audience targets, how have these been calculated, and is the planned activity likely to achieve them?
+Subsidy per head will be a consideration, as will your stated goals relating to diversity and inclusivity. - Impact: what is the cultural ambition of the proposed programme? - Organisational experience: is the organisation able to carry out the proposed activity? - Budget: are all reasonable costs considered?
 Does the budget balance and are all costs eligible? - BFI Diversity Standards: does the proposal embrace the BFI Diversity Standards? - Environmental sustainability: has consideration been given to the environmental impact of your planned activity?